osa-ora/connect-lab-zone/README.md

-# How to create a custum workbench in OpenShift AI to deploy your own models
+# How to create a custom workbench in OpenShift AI to deploy your own models
 ---

 ## Laboratory Description